Sleepytale Logo

 They both woke up happy.

-One night, a storm came.
+Then one night, a storm came.

-It painted the walls with soft shapes: whales that floated like balloons, rabbits that danced on their hind legs, and tiny lighthouses that blinked in rhythm.
+The glow did not leave.
+Lumi had saved a bit of light inside, the way a firefly holds its own spark.
+The glow grew, pushing against the dark, painting the walls with soft shapes: whales that floated like balloons, rabbits that danced on their hind legs, tiny lighthouses that blinked in rhythm.

-Mia reached out and held Leo’s hand.
+Mia reached across and found Leo's hand.

 Lumi's glow wrapped around their fingers, making their hands feel warm and brave.